 Hear our Science & Faith podcast series with Canon Scientist, Rev Dr Mike Kirby here: https://spotifyanchor-web.app.link/e/iMG0mc6zwzb

 Learn more about the Gilbert Scott Lectures here.

 Inspired by the same scripture as led to the establishment of our charity Micah Liverpool, our annual lecture explores matters relating to social justice.
 Previous speakers include Bishop Steven Croft, Bishop David Walker, Bishop Pete Wilcox, Bishop Paul Bayes, Canon Lucy Winkett, and Ann Morisy and Angus Richie.

 Our 2021 Lecture was presented by Chine McDonald on her Book God Is Not a White Man: And Other Revelations.

 These are the urgent questions Chine McDonald asks in a searing look at her experience of being a Black woman in the white-majority space that is the UK church - a church that is being abandoned by Black women no longer able to grin and bear its casual racism, colonialist narratives and lack of urgency on issues of racial justice.

 You can see the lecture, here:

 2020 Micah Lecture:

-Our latest Prisons Week Lecture was organized by the Liverpool Diocesan Council for Social Aid (LDCSA), Adelaide House, the Diocese of Liverpool, and Liverpool Cathedral.
+Our 2021 Prisons Week Lecture was organised by the Liverpool Diocesan Council for Social Aid (LDCSA), Adelaide House, the Diocese of Liverpool, and Liverpool Cathedral.